maxalbright/AVLandAlgorithms/README.md

 # Binary Search Trees, AVL Trees, and Backtracking

 ## Binary Search Tree (BST) Implementation
 bst.h is a templated binary search tree class which implements standard insertion, deletion, find, isBalanced, clear, and print methods.
 It also implements an iterator that performs in-order traversal through the tree, just as the iterator of a map in the standard template library does.

-<br> Note: This implementation promotes the predecessor node in deletion. <br><br>
+Note: This implementation promotes the predecessor node in deletion. <br><br>

 ## AVL Tree Implementation
 avl.h is a templated avl tree class that derives from bst.h.
 It balances the tree after insertion and deletion. <br>